May 29, 2024

 Maintaining oral health is crucial, and dental cleaning plays a significant role.
 Regular cleanings prevent plaque buildup and gum disease.
 Understanding the types of dental cleanings can help you choose the best option for your needs.

-Why Wear Orthodontic Braces?
+Why Wear Dental Braces?

 Before learning about the different types of braces, it’s important for you to understand why orthodontic braces are used.
 Braces can correct several dental issues, including: